The tmux Clipboard Problem

 Cinch skips the terminal stream entirely:

-remote shell → cinch push → HTTPS → relay → cinch pull → local clipboardtmux has no opportunity to interfere because Cinch never touches the terminal protocol.
+remote shell → cinch send → HTTPS → relay → cinch pull → local clipboardtmux has no opportunity to interfere because Cinch never touches the terminal protocol.

 Automating with Scripts

-Because cinch push is just a command, you can use it in any script running inside tmux:
+Because cinch send is just a command, you can use it in any script running inside tmux:

-cinch push hangs: Check that the relay is reachable from the remote machine.
+cinch send hangs: Check that the relay is reachable from the remote machine.
 Run curl https://cinchcli.com/health (or your relay URL) to verify connectivity.

 Content doesn’t appear on cinch pull: Make sure both machines are authenticated to the same relay and the same account.
 Run cinch auth status on both machines to verify.